AtlasRender/atlas-core/README.md

 </a>

 ### Management and control unit.
-Pathfinder Core is a part of Pathfinder Render Manager, which process:
+Atlas Core is a part of Atlas Render Manager, which process:
 * Render jobs and their distribution by render nodes.
 * User permissions control.
 * Automating